TriLUG

 So I am revising the backup procedure as follows:

-• change the UUID on home-backup ◄— new
+snapshot volume - change the UUID on

-In fact, now that we already have a base to work with, I might just use rsync to copy files instead of dd to copy the entire volume.
+to copy the entire volume.
 This will leave the backup with its own UUID, and will avoid collisions like the one we saw.

 Pwn3d

-I just spent the entire weekend re-building a server for the Triangle Linux Users Group.
+0I just spent the entire weekend re-building a server for the Triangle Linux Users Group.

 We first noticed that something was wrong when the machine stopped responding over the network.
 A couple of our admins took a trip to the data center and noticed that we had a firehose of data on port 6667 (an IRC port), originating from a process owned by the “apache” user.